RobertHJones/game-api-project/README.md

 # Video Game Price Checker

 This app searches a range of sites to find the best price for any game, providing information about retail price, savings by %, and offering an alternative site for every game.
 This app uses the CheapShark API.
-Search for game in the search bar, select the game you want from the results by clicking on the image, and you're all set to start saving bundles of cash.
+Upon reaching the site the user will be asked to log in and can then search for game in the search bar, select the game you want from the results by clicking on the image, and you're all set to start saving bundles of cash.
+You can log out at any time.

 ## Screenshots